 (left) Paved street leading to the Forum and in the background the 1900 Basilica of St. Augustine; (right) public fountain which was decorated with a Gorgon, now in the Archaeological Museum of Algiers

 The urban layout is not that typical of a Roman town and it is characterized by a broad street which crosses the town from the neighbourhood of the villas (and the ancient harbour) to the Forum.
 The paving of the street is dated before the Roman annexation of the town in 46 BC.

-(left) Forum; (right) inscription celebrating C. Paccius Africanus, proconsul of Africa
+(left) Forum (see another very large forum at Mactaris); (right) inscription celebrating C. Paccius Africanus, proconsul of Africa

 The Forum is among the largest ones in Roman Africa and it is characterised by a very large inscription on its paved floor.
 It mentions proconsul C. Paccius Africanus, a Roman senator who gained the trust of Emperor Vespasian and enlarged an existing Forum, perhaps of the time of Emperor Claudius.
 Paccius Africanus was sent away from Rome because he had some enemies in the Senate.